CHEF "CAP'N" COOK

 Caring for Cast Iron Cookware

-• Clean the cookware while it is still hot by rinsing with hot water and scraping when necessary.
+• Clean the cookware while it is still hot by rinsing with hot water

-Do not use a scouring pad or soap (detergent) as they will break down the pan's seasoning.
+soap (detergent) as they will break down the pan's seasoning.

-• Never store food in the cast iron pan as the acid
+• Never store food in the cast iron pan as the acid in the food

-in the food will breakdown the seasoning and take on a metallic flavor.
+will breakdown the seasoning and take on a metallic flavor.

-• Store your cast iron cookware with the lids off, especially in humid weather, because if covered, moisture can build up and cause rust.
-Should rust appear, the pan should be re-seasoned.
+• Store your cast iron cookware with the lids off, especially in

-New cast iron cookware, may be medium gray in
+New cast iron cookware, may be medium gray in color,

-color, but after usage, they start turning darker.
+but after usage, they start turning darker.

 This is normal and should be expected.